Code Review Videos > JavaScript & TypeScript > NextJS 14 CRUD Forms Example

 We will keep things somewhat realistic here by doing three things:

-- Creating a TypeScript type for our
+1. Creating a TypeScript type for our Config

-object in a standalone file - Using the config to configure our DB pool
+3. Using the config to configure our DB pool

 OK, so the type we will need: